 Meet with us to learn about closing costs and payments, and to find a budget and program that works for you.
-Examples of typical items that we will need to get started are:
+Examples of typical items during the processing of your application are:

 - Your last two years of W2s